 Vento de Março e chuva de Abril, vinho a florir.

 Em vinte cinco de Março, se o cuco não se ouvir, ou é morto ou não quer vir.

 On March 25th, if the cuckoo can’t be heard, either it’s dead or it doesn’t want to come.

 Rainy March is the farmers’ grief.

 März grün, Jungfrau kühn.

 So remember, in March, even if the weather’s fine, take your coat!

-This artilce was posted on Saturday, March 6th, 2010 at 10:28 pm and is filed under Catalan, Catalan, Catalan Proverbs, Countries & Cultures, Folk Lore, France, French, French Proverbs, German, German Proverbs, Germany, Italian, Italian Proverbs, Italy, Languages, Mama Lisa, Occitan, Occitan Proverbs, Portugal, Portuguese, Portuguese Proverbs, Proverbs, Proverbs about March, Proverbs about the Months, Sayings, Seasonal, Spain, Spanish, Spanish Proverbs, Spring, Winter.
+This article was posted on Saturday, March 6th, 2010 at 10:28 pm and is filed under Catalan, Catalan, Catalan Proverbs, Countries & Cultures, Folk Lore, France, French, French Proverbs, German, German Proverbs, Germany, Italian, Italian Proverbs, Italy, Languages, Mama Lisa, Occitan, Occitan Proverbs, Portugal, Portuguese, Portuguese Proverbs, Proverbs, Proverbs about March, Proverbs about the Months, Sayings, Seasonal, Spain, Spanish, Spanish Proverbs, Spring, Winter.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 7 Responses to “Proverbs about March from Europe”

 Leave a Reply